-The income tax expense represents the sum of the tax currently payable and deferred tax.
+The income tax expense represents the sum of the tax on current year income and current year deferred tax.

 Current tax

 The tax currently payable is based on taxable profit for the year.
 Taxable profit differs from net profit as reported in profit or loss because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
 The Group's liability for current tax is calculated using tax rates that have been enacted or substantively enacted by the end of the reporting period.